 (C) Aid for the victims from any foreign country, In fact, I have never seen rice come without rice or wheat, or the government of this country has never bought rice as food without wheat.

 (D) For repairing road ghats in this country, the government never provides paddy as wages except for rice and wheat in the food program in return for work.

-(E) To provide distress allowance, the government does not provide paddy except flour, wheat, and rice.
+(E) To provide a distress allowance, the government does not provide paddy except for flour, wheat, and rice.

-(F) in this country the paddy is considered legal and despite the collection of fitra, it is sold after distribution and money are distributed; Yet the distribution of paddy is not easy and useful; So how can rice be considered as a fitra product?
+(F) in this country the paddy is considered legal and despite the collection of fitra, it is sold after distribution, and money is distributed; Yet the distribution of paddy is not easy and useful; So how can rice be considered as a fitra product?

 Thus, from the mentioned Shari’ah and intellectual statements, it was understood that the product of Fitrah is completely incompetent as a paddy.

 3. The scholars believe that the fitra of paddy is not acceptable:

 (A) Allama Abdullah Kafi Al-Quraishi in his book “Fatawa and Masa’il” has mentioned the fatwas of 33 scholars regarding whether the fitra of paddy can be given or not.
 Only 6 of them said that the fitra of paddy could be given on the condition that it should be given in such a quantity that one and a half kg of rice comes out or survives.
 The remaining 25 scholars said that paddy fitra can never be given without rice.